bd/twidor/README.md

 ## 2-Key Chords

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_screenshot.png"
 width="33%" align="right">A "chord" is a keystroke using two or more keys pressed simultaneously.
-The <kbd>View</kbd> menu has options to display chords, depicted as smaller 4x3 sub-arrays that identify the second key of a 2-key chord.
+The <kbd>View</kbd> menu has options to display chords.

-Each small 4x3 array shows letters sent by two keys pressed simultaneously.
-Button layout is the same: one row for each finger, and green/blue/red for left/middle/right columns.
+Each 4x3 sub-array shows letters sent by two keys pressed simultaneously.
+Button layout of the sub-arrray is the same: one row for each finger, and green/blue/red for left/middle/right columns.

 The first key of the chord is the large box.
-The location of the first key is reative to the larger 4x3 array.
+The location of the first key is relative to the larger 4x3 array.

 The second key of the chord is a small box.
 The position of the 2nd key is relative to the smaller 4x3 array.